HarshiBadeti/NLPFinal/README.md

 <h2>Introduction :-</h2><br>
 <b>
   <ul>
-  <li>Resume screening is the process of determining whether a candidate is qualified for a role based on his or her education, experience, and other information captured on their resume.</li>
+  <li>Resume Parsing is the process of determining whether a candidate is qualified for a role based on his or her education, experience, and other information captured on their resume.</li>
   <li>It’s a form of pattern matching between a job’s requirements and the qualifications of a candidate based on their resume.</li>
   <li>The goal of screening resumes is to decide whether to move a candidate forward – usually onto an interview – or to reject them.</li>
   </ul>